mendix/docs/content/appstore/modules/3d-viewer.md

 ---
 title: "3D Viewer"
-#category: "Modules"
-#parent: "Enter the parent document filename of this document if necessary (for example,"design-the-architecture"); if there is a category,remove this parent line"
-#menu_order: Enter the position of the document in the category or under the parent; number by 10 (for first), 20, 30, etc. for easy ordering of other documents in the future if necessary; don't add brackets or quotation marks; if no number is added,the system will add an extremely high number to order the documents, which means that if you only want a document to appear at the top, you only have to add "10" to that specific document, you don't have to order all the other documents in the category/under the parent
-#description: "3D Viewer enables Mendix developers to build 3D Visualization capability into their solutions.
-3D Viewer module is a  bundle of 3D widgets, nanoflows, microflow, java actions and other APIs.
-By using 3D Viewer to Mendix app,  User can view and operate the model, navigate model product structure tree, and perform advanced operations like make measurement and sectioning."
+category: "App Services"
-#tags: ["3DVisualization", "CAD", "app store", "app store component", "platform support"]
+tags: ["3d visualization", "cad", "app store", "marketplace", "component", "platform support"]
 ---

 ## 1 Introduction

-The [3DViewer(app store link not available yet)](https://??) module lets you upload, visualize and operate on 3D JT files in your web applications.
-The module contains Java actions, JavaScript actions, domain models, nanoflows, microflows and a set of 3D widgets that enable you build app to work with 3D models (JT format) .
-The module includes whole functionalities and integrations that can be very helpful when you are building your own 3D applications.
+The 3D Viewer app service lets you upload, visualize, and operate on 3D JT files in your web applications.
+The app service contains Java actions, JavaScript actions, domain models, nanoflows, microflows, and a set of 3D widgets that enable you build apps to work with 3D models via the JT format.
+The app service includes whole functionalities and integrations that can be very helpful when you are building your own 3D applications.
 All you need to do is drag and drop items and configure them.

-This module does the heavylifting job for you so you don't have to build 3D rendering engine from scratch.
+This app service does the heavy-lifting for you so you do not have to build a 3D-rendering engine from scratch.

+{{% todo %}}[Add link to component]{{% /todo %}}

 ### 1.1 Typical Use Cases

-You can use the module when you want to upload, store and visualize 3D JT models in your application, and perform some basic operations such us navigating model product structure tree, Product Manufacturing Information(PMI) tree, sectioning.
+You can use this app service when you want to upload, store, and visualize 3D JT models in your application.
+You can perform some basic operations, such us navigating the model product structure tree, the **Product Manufacturing Information** (PMI) tree, and sectioning.

+{{% todo %}}[Add cross-reference to PMI section?]{{% /todo %}}

 ### 1.2 Features

- The module enables you to do the following:
+This app service enables you to do the following:

-- Display 3D model (currently support JT format)
+* Display 3D model (currently support JT format)
-- Quick intuitive controls to navigate a product structure
+* Quick intuitive controls to navigate a product structure
-- Zoom, rotate, fit all, pan
+* Zoom, rotate, fit all, pan
-- Ability to turn parts on and off
+* Ability to turn parts on and off
-- Display PMI
+* Display PMI
-- Ability to select and deselect parts
+* Ability to select and deselect parts
-- Display Model Views
+* Display Model Views
-- Loading models from Mendix File Storage
+* Loading models from Mendix File Storage
-- Display part/assembly properties
+* Display part/assembly properties
-- Create 3D cross sections
+* Create 3D cross sections
-- Examine your model from preset viewing angles
+* Examine your model from preset viewing angles

 ### 1.3 Limitations